Naveenreddy70/my2_venna/README.md

 ***
 # Albert-Einstein

->describe all physical phenomena—from the smallest subatomic particles to the entire universe—under the umbrella of a "Grand Unified Theory."
+>describe all physical phenomena—from the smallest subatomic particles to the entire universe—under the umbrella of a "Grand Unified Theory."*~Albert-Einstein*

->Learn from yesterday, live for today, hope for tomorrow.
-The important thing is not to stop questioning.
+>Learn from yesterday, live for today, hope for tomorrow.*~Albert-Einstein*

 # 4 KIND OF SPORTS INTERSTED IN
 The below table ahowa 4 kinds sports what i would like most in major